sandstorm-io/sandstorm-website/_posts/2020-02-01-reviving-sandstorm.md

 About two months ago, Lyre Calliope sent [an email][3] to the sandstorm-dev mailing list, starting a discussion on how to get the project moving again.
-Since then, I and others have been contributing code and documentation, we've been having weekly "office hours" meetings, and in spite of a full time job, moving across the country, and a new baby to take care of, Kenton has still managed find a bit of time to review and merge pull requests, and help plan.
+Since then, I and others have been contributing code and documentation, and have had weekly "office hours" meetings.
+In spite of a full time job, moving across the country, and a new baby to take care of, Kenton has still managed find a bit of time to review and merge pull requests, and help plan.
 Here are some highlights of what's been happening